Updated Aug. 5, 2021, at 2:45 p.m. CT

 If there’s been fraudulent activity, you’ll be the first to know.

 Through Dupaco’s Bright Track, you can access your full credit report and your credit score as often as you’d like.
 Access to Bright Track is a free benefit of Dupaco membership.

 Regularly monitor your credit report to keep an eye out for any fraudulent activity.

 Insure your good name

-Should you become a victim to fraud or see suspicious activity on your account, Dupaco is here to help.
-Call Dupaco at 800-373-7600 immediately if you suspect you are a victim of fraud.
+If you become a victim of fraud or see suspicious activity on your account, Dupaco is here to help.
+Call us at 800-373-7600 immediately.